-The Graduate Writing and Research Center supports the research, writing, and professional development of Ohio University students and faculty.
+The Graduate Writing and Research Center supports the research, writing, and professional development of Ohio University students.
 We offer long-term thesis and dissertation tutoring, graduate writing groups, specialized workshops, individual tutoring for other large projects and special genres (e.g. journal articles, letters of intent) and more.

 How is the GWRC different from the existing Student Writing Center?

-The Graduate Writing and Research Center provides graduate students with more in-depth and specialized help than the Student Writing Center provides guidance from professional tutors in their disciplines experience with specialized genres like theses, dissertations, journal articles, grants, personal statements, job application materials, etc.
+The Graduate Writing and Research Center provides graduate and undergraduate students with more in-depth and specialized help than the Student Writing Center.
+We also provide guidance from professional tutors in writers' disciplines who have experience with specialized genres like theses, dissertations, journal articles, grants, personal statements, job application materials, etc.

-The Graduate Writing and Research Center is staffed with graduate student and professional tutors from different colleges on campus that help you work more effectively.
+The Graduate Writing and Research Center is staffed with graduate student and professional tutors from different colleges on campus who help you work more effectively.
 All students (graduate and undergraduate) are still encouraged to use the Student Writing Center for daily assignments and term papers that are less than 15 pages.

 Can undergraduates use the GWRC?